jyou2025/impact-range-assessment/README.md

 ## Introduction
 **Impact Range Assessment (IRA)** is designed for regression models with continuous numeric predictors and quantifies their potential impact across the predictors’ observed data ranges in data-driven models.
 It is applicable to both linear and nonlinear models, while partially capturing interaction effects.
 The method can be implemented either as a single-execution procedure, offering a fast estimation of predictor impact, or as a repeated procedure, which assesses the stability of the estimates.
 Overall, IRA provides a simple and intuitive way to interpret and rank the impact of predictors on the response variable.
-This repository includes an implementation of IRA in **Python**, as well as examples using synthetic datasets presented in the paper.
+This repository includes an implementation of IRA in **Python [(irapy)](https://pypi.org/project/irapy/)**, as well as examples using synthetic datasets presented in the paper.
 The paper describing this method has been submitted to *MethodsX*, and a preprint version is available on *arXiv*.
 Please see the preprint here: [arXiv:2602.05239](https://arxiv.org/abs/2602.05239)

 ## Scope